 The Trustees take their training and development responsibilities seriously and the Trustees keep a record of the training completed by each Trustee.
 The training log is reviewed at each Trustee meeting to identify any gaps in the knowledge and understanding across the Trustee Board as a whole.
-Further progress has been made in completing the essential modules within the Pensions Regulator's on-line trustee toolkit.
+All Trustees have completed the essential modules within the Pensions Regulator's on-line trustee toolkit.
 New Trustees are required to complete the toolkit within 6 months of becoming a member of the Trustee Board.
 Trustees must review the toolkit on an on-going basis to ensure their knowledge remains up to date.